Laboratory for Laser Energetics: History

 The LLE was founded on the University of Rochester's campus in 1970, by Dr. Moshe Lubin.
-Working with outside companies such as Kodak the team built Delta, a four beam laser system in 1972.
+Working with outside companies such as Kodak, the team built Delta, a four-beam laser system, in 1972.
 Construction started on the current LLE site in 1976.
-The facility opened a six beam laser system in 1978 and followed with a 24 beam system two years later.
+The facility opened a six-beam laser system in 1978 and followed with a 24-beam system two years later.
 In 2018, Donna Strickland and Gérard Mourou shared a Nobel prize for work they had undertaken in 1985 while at LLE.
-They invented a method to amplify laser pulses by "chirping" for which they would share the 2018 Nobel Prize in Physics.
+They invented a method to amplify laser pulses by "chirping", for which they shared the 2018 Nobel Prize in Physics.
 This method disperses a short, broadband pulse of laser light into a temporally longer spectrum of wavelengths.
 The system amplifies the laser at each wavelength and then reconstitutes the beam into one color.
-Chirp pulsed amplification became instrumental in building the National Ignition Facility and the OMEGA EP system.
+Chirp-pulsed amplification became instrumental in building the National Ignition Facility and the OMEGA EP system.
 In 1995, the OMEGA Laser system was increased to 60 beams, and in 2008 the OMEGA Extended Performance (OMEGA EP) system was opened.

 The Guardian and Scientific American provided simplified summaries of the work of Strickland and Mourou: it "paved the way for the shortest, most intense laser beams ever created".
 "The ultrabrief, ultrasharp beams can be used to make extremely precise cuts so their technique is now used in laser machining and enables doctors to perform millions of corrective" laser eye surgeries.